JMUWRobotics/sensorcube/README.md

 # Sensor Cube
 Documentation, design and example code for the Sensor Cube used for teaching at the Robotics Lab of the University of Würzburg.
+* The sensors can be used without specialized drivers.
+The stereo camera behaves like a webcam.
+The Arduino offers a virtual serial port over USB with sensor messages in JSON format.
 * Contact: Michael Bleier (michael.bleier@uni-wuerzburg.de)

 ![Image of Sensor Cube](doc/images/sensorcube.jpg?raw=true "Sensor Cube")